natalieagus/50002/docs/Labs/lab1.md

 }
 ```

-Toggle the two switches through all four input combinations and verify the LED outputs:
+Toggle the two switches through all four input combinations and verify the LED outputs matches the truth table.

 | a | b | AND | OR | XOR |
 |---|---|-----|----|-----|